-GoDaddy fails at all 3 core parts of hosting (speed, security, support).
+GoDaddy fails at 3 key parts of hosting (speed, security, support).

 An underlying issue is GoDaddy’s outdated technology which leads to performance/security issues.
 While other hosts are innovating with faster LiteSpeed servers, NVMe storage, cache plugins, and adding powerful CDNs like Cloudflare Enterprise to improve TTFB (time to first byte), GoDaddy has done the absolute bare minimum to improve their service after their IPO.

 They still run Apache servers with slower SATA SSDs, a slow DNS on dnsperf.com, and don’t have a proper firewall/DDoS protection, while other hosts use a security suite like Imunify360.
 This causes frequent data breaches (my account also got hacked) and malware-infected sites.

 It’s like paying for an expensive, run down apartment with 0 amenities.
 Considering GoDaddy isn’t that cheap, there’s no reason to use them.
 There are plenty of similarly priced LiteSpeed hosts that will outperform GoDaddy with better performance, security, support, and features.

 - History of malware + security breaches

 - Support took a turn for the worse

 - Poor feedback in Facebook groups